emmyabba/awesome-webdevtools/README.md

 ## Hosting

-most of the hosting services listed her will give you access to host your files for free,
+Most of the hosting services listed her will give you access to host your files for free.

 * [Netlify](https://www.netlify.com/)
 * [Firebase](https://firebase.google.com/)